dmuchai/kenya-movers-ai/privacy-policy.md

 **Alternative Option**: You may choose to receive anonymized quotes without sharing direct contact details.
 In this case, moving companies provide quotes through our platform, and you can choose to reveal your contact information only to selected providers.

-**Consent Management**: You provide consent when submitting a quote request and can modify your sharing preferences in app settings or withdraw consent by contacting us at privacy@moveeasy.co.ke.
+**Consent Management**: You provide explicit, informed consent when submitting a quote request. **Lawful Basis**: Article 5(1)(a) of Kenya DPA 2019 - processing based on your explicit consent.
+You can modify your sharing preferences in app settings or withdraw consent by contacting us at privacy@moveeasy.co.ke. **Consent Records**: We maintain detailed logs of when, how, and what consent was provided, including timestamp, IP address, and consent version for legal compliance and audit purposes.

 ### With Service Providers
 We may share information with third-party service providers who assist us in: